Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/resources/silicon.md

 }
 ```

-Raw silicon can be created by grinding nether quartz in a [Pulverizer](^oritech:processing/pulverizer) or a [Fragment Forge](^oritech:processing/fragment_forge) and mixing the quartz dust with sand.
+Raw silicon can be created by grinding nether quartz in a [pulverizer](^oritech:processing/pulverizer) or a [fragment forge](^oritech:processing/fragment_forge) and mixing the quartz dust with sand.

 <recipe;oritech:raw_siliconmanualrawsilicon>